Soil erosion: Prevention and remediation

 A windbreak (the row of trees) planted next to an agricultural field, acting as a shield against strong winds.
 This reduces the effects of wind erosion, and provides many other benefits.

 The most effective known method for erosion prevention is to increase vegetative cover on the land, which helps prevent both wind and water erosion.

 Terracing is an extremely effective means of erosion control, which has been practiced for thousands of years by people all over the world.

 Windbreaks (also called shelterbelts) are rows of trees and shrubs that are planted along the edges of agricultural fields, to shield the fields against winds.
 In addition to significantly reducing wind erosion, windbreaks provide many other benefits such as improved microclimates for crops (which are sheltered from the dehydrating and otherwise damaging effects of wind), habitat for beneficial bird species, carbon sequestration, and aesthetic improvements to the agricultural landscape.

 Traditional planting methods, such as mixed-cropping (instead of monocropping) and crop rotation, have also been shown to significantly reduce erosion rates.

-Crop residues play a role in the mitigation of erosion, because they reduce the impact of raindrops breaking up the soil particles.
+Crop residues play a role in the mitigation of erosion by conservation tillage methods, because they reduce the impact of raindrops breaking up the soil particles.

 There is a higher potential for erosion when producing potatoes than when growing cereals, or oilseed crops.
 Forages have a fibrous root system, which helps combat erosion by anchoring the plants to the top layer of the soil, and covering the entirety of the field, as it is a non-row crop.
 In tropical coastal systems, properties of mangroves have been examined as a potential means to reduce soil erosion.
 Their complex root structures are known to help reduce wave damage from storms and flood impacts while binding and building soils.
 These roots can slow down water flow, leading to the deposition of sediments and reduced erosion rates.
 However, in order to maintain sediment balance, adequate mangrove forest width needs to be present.

+Agroforestry, the mixing of agricultural crops with trees, is an efficient mean of mitigating soil erosion, in particular in tropical climates with heavy rains, but also everywhere land has been severely degraded by intensive agriculture activities (e.g. ravine lands).
+Trees act as shelters against wind (thus mitigating wind erosion) and rain (thus mitigating splash erosion and surface runoff).